 But from time to time I need to take a picture of small details, without having to high demands about the overall quality of the image.
 I therefore decided to save the money for another lens which I would use far more often and bought the Fuji MCEX-16 macro extension tube instead.

 On this website, nearly every close up picture was done with the Fuji MCEX-16 in combination with my Fujinon fixed lenses.
-The images in this page showing the tube were done with the Fuji X100T.
+The images on this page showing the tube were done with my Fuji X100T.

 Using the Fuji MCEX-16

-For me the most useful lens in combination with the Fuji MCEX-16 is the XF 35mm F2 and the XF 90mm F2.
+For me the most useful lens in combination with the Fuji MCEX-16 is the XF 35mm F2 and the XF 90mm F2, together on my Fuji X-Pro 2.
 You can work with a usable magnification of 0,57 with the Fujinon XF 35mm F2 R WR and 0,40 for the Fujinon XF 90mm F2 R LM WR.
 The practical working distance (that’s the distance from the front glas element to the object) is 80 mm with the XF 35mm respectively 280 mm with the XF 90mm.

 Using the MCEX-16 with the XF23mm F2, you may even achieve a magnification of 0,90.
 But since you have to get quite close to the object at a working distance of 17 mm, you will always run into troubles with lighting, since you will very likely cast shadows on your object.